 The only seasoning I sprinkle over the tomatoes before drying is sea salt.
-I never use oil, sugar or other dried or fresh herbs.
-I used to dry garlic along with the tomatoes but now prefer to flavor the dried tomatoes with fresh herbs and garlic before using them.
+I never use oil, sugar, dried or fresh herbs.
+I did dry garlic along with the tomatoes but now prefer to flavor the dried tomatoes with fresh herbs and garlic before consuming them.
 When I started drying tomatoes I read you should never add fresh garlic (dried is ok) to jars of home dried tomatoes in olive oil when storing for long periods of time.
-This can support the growth of C. botulinum bacteria which causes serious food poisoning, so best to err on the side of caution.
+This can support the growth of C. botulinum bacteria which causes serious food poisoning, best to err on the side of caution.

 I like to lightly toss dried tomatoes (a few at a time) with a little balsamic vinegar before placing them into sterilized jars and covering with olive oil.
 The acidity of balsamic vinegar helps preserve the tomatoes and adds extra flavor, you can omit this step if you wish.
 To prevent spoilage and mold always store oven dried tomatoes in the refrigerator.
 Don’t be alarmed if you see the olive oil solidify after time in the fridge… once you remove a few dried tomatoes from the jar, the olive oil quickly returns to its liquid state at room temperature.
 Use the leftover olive oil with salads, marinades and for brushing over meats and vegetables before grilling or barbecuing.
 Nothing goes to waste here… and you can recycle your jars for the next batch.

 - Choose firm tomatoes that are uniform in size so they dry at the same rate.
 Roma tomatoes are said to be best as they have a higher ratio of flesh and fewer seeds (less drying time), but I have only ever dried normal market tomatoes.
 I also never remove the skin or scoop out the seeds.